PACKING - inpakken - συσκευασία

 Hats (more than one in case one goes overboard – some places will sell them, but not everywhere we’re going).
 A retaining strap is good.

-Rash guards: The sun gets hot and although the bimini offers some shade, rash guards are highly encouraged - just ask Anastacia what happened to all her skin in Tahiti... a few favorite, stylish rash guards for women are Cynthia Rowley, J Crew, Heidi Klein.
-You can also find fairly inexpensive ones for both Men and Women on Amazon of course too!
+Rash guards: The sun gets hot and although the bimini offers some shade, rash guards are highly encouraged - just ask Anastacia what happened to all her skin in Tahiti.
+You can find fairly inexpensive ones for both Men and Women on Amazon.

 Sunglasses and a retaining strap of some description (see things to consider, below).
 A second pair of cheap sunglasses as a backup.